aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 ### Implement Integreation tests

-To use the framework for calling the SWBv2 API, create a `ClientSession` and then use the `resources` attribute to call the `CRUD` commands
+To use the framework for calling the RSW API, create a `ClientSession` and then use the `resources` attribute to call the `CRUD` commands

 Example code for creating new user